 Our Culinary Companions® are trained to prepare tasty meals for seniors, as well as make the process a positive experience.
 In addition to addressing the need to satisfy one’s hunger and supplying the nutrition necessary to support good health, our Companions design mealtimes to:

 - Provide a feeling of familiarity – “comfort food”.

 - Fill a home with pleasant aromas that stimulate appetite.
-In addition, the offer textures our clients prefer and enjoy.

 - Encourage good feelings, provide social interaction, and hopefully even bring back fond memories.